 9 am: Fuel up at Crown Street Roasting Company

-Start your day off with a Cortado (equal parts espresso and velvety steamed milk) and a bagel sandwich at Crown Street Roasting Company, a spot that roasts and grinds all its own coffee in-house.
+Start your day off with a Cortado (equal parts espresso and velvety steamed milk) or seasonal latte and a bagel sandwich at Crown Street Roasting Company, a spot that roasts and grinds all its own coffee in-house.
 Fresh baked goods are also available.

 10 am: Laugh with Lucy